lkolada/fakenewschallenge/README.md

 - agree: 1903 (7.0%)
 - disagree: 697 (3.0%)

+It turns out that one article body can be used for several headlines.
+Mostly for class 'unrelated', where headline doesn't fit article body.
+Nevertheless, there are also cases where one article body stands for one headline, but there also cases where one article body stands for almost 200 headlines

+For that reason in data processing I use only unique headlines and article bodies.
+I do that in order to avoid bias in favour of words which appear in headlines and article bodies which are repeated more often than the others.

 3. Data Processing

 There were several steps of data manipulation before it was put into the model.